The Cool Show

 A summer exhibition displaying some of the Collection’s cooler, more relaxed images

 Last year’s Hot Show, which was put together for winter/spring 2010, has been replaced by a summer exhibition designed to display some of the Fletcher Trust Collection’s cooler, more relaxed images.
-The exhibition includes landscapes, some of them very old, particularly the 1823 lithographs from the series of books called Voyage around the World, now known as the Duperry Collection after the man who captained the French exploratory expedition.
-Among the crew of the corvette La Coquille that sailed under his command around the Pacific including New Zealand in the years 1824–25 were artists who saw island life as exotic.
+The exhibition includes landscapes, some of them very old, particularly the 1826 engravings from Louis Isidore Duperrey’s Voyage autour du monde.
+Among the crew of the corvette La Coquille that sailed under his command around the Pacific including New Zealand in the years 1824 to 1825 were artists who saw island life as exotic.
 It is hard to resist the allure of these romanticised images even today.

-There are landscapes from later artists as well, some of them well known figures such as Michael Smither, Don Binney, Robin White and Peter Siddell who were also attracted to New Zealand’s seas and mountains.
-Other perhaps lesser known figures featured include Dr Cam Duncan, Rata Lovell-Smith, Charlton Edgar and Olivia Spencer-Bower.
-Many of these paintings were purchased at auction during the 1970s and 80s by Sir James and Lady Fletcher who knew that people would enjoy them in their offices throughout the Fletcher complex at Penrose.
+There are landscapes from later artists as well, some of them well-known figures, such as Don Binney, Peter Siddell, Michael Smither, and Robin White, who were also attracted to Aotearoa’s seas and mountains.
+Other perhaps lesser-known figures featured include John Duncan, Rata Lovell-Smith, Charlton Edgar, and Olivia Spencer-Bower.
+Many of these paintings were purchased at auction during the 1970s and 1980s by Sir James and Lady Fletcher, who knew that people would enjoy them in their offices throughout the Fletcher complex at Penrose.

 There is a group of summery still life garden paintings.
-Evelyn Page’s Homage to China features large white lilies and a Chinese ceramic horse while Jane Evans’ very loose watercolour Summer Garden gives a vivid impression of drifts of colour in a closely planted garden.
-Among the abstract works included in the show are Mrkusich’s magnificently glowing and mysterious Painting Green 1972 and his Painting Green III of over thirty years later.
-In these no image is depicted.
+Evelyn Page’s Tribute to China features large white lilies and a ceramic horse, while Jane Evans’ very loose watercolour Summer Garden I gives a vivid impression of drifts of colour in a closely planted garden.
+Among the abstract works included in the show are Milan Mrkusich’s magnificently glowing and mysterious Painting Green (1971) and his Painting III Green (Light) of over thirty years later.
+In these, no image is depicted.

 View of the lower harbour Otago from Port Chalmers